programnoir/StudyGameDev-website/README.md

 ## Licenses
 * This version of jQuery is under the [MIT license](https://tldrlegal.com/license/mit-license).
 For more information, visit https://jquery.org/license/
+* This version of Taffy DB is under the [MIT license](https://tldrlegal.com/license/mit-license).
 * The font licenses (Open Font License) for ABeeZee and Oswald are contained within the font directory.

 # How a Beginner Can Contribute to StudyGameDev.com